 The next decade saw DINA tread into new territories of innovation.
 Collaborating with the BMW Group Mexico, a subsidiary of BMW, DINA embarked on creating its unique truck designs and technology.
 This significant move heralded the brand’s shift from manufacturing licensed designs to crafting its proprietary models.

 Throughout its existence, DINA has achieved several noteworthy milestones.
 In 1958, it proudly launched Mexico’s first domestically manufactured diesel engine.
 In the 1970s, the company broke new ground by unveiling the country’s first double-decker bus.
-2013, DINA continued its pioneer tradition by introducing Latin America’s first electric bus prototype.
+In 2013, DINA continued its pioneer tradition by introducing Latin America’s first electric bus prototype.

 Meaning and History